tomhallmain/simple_image_compare/README.md

 ## Usage

-Clone this repository and ensure python 3 and the required packages are installed.
+Clone this repository and ensure python 3 and the required packages are installed from requirements.txt.

-Run the app.py file to start the UI, or provide the location of the directory containing images for comparison to the compare.py file at runtime.
+Run `app.py` to start the UI, or provide the location of the directory containing images for comparison to `compare.py` at runtime.

 Useful for detecting duplicates or finding associations between large unstructured sets of image files.
 File management controls are availalbe after the image analysis has completed.